“Let’s celebrate what’s good, and be brave enough to talk about what could be better.”

 Championing Social Mobility

-Determined to tackle the barriers that hold young people back, Rachel founded WeMindTheGap in 2014 - a social mobility charity that changes the futures of underserved young people through love, structure, and opportunity, enabling them to move from being 'prisoners of circumstance to pilots of their own lives'.
-What began as a single programme has now grown into five, operating across North Wales and the North West.
-Supported by the National Lottery and local partners, the charity is leading the national conversation on social mobilityand taking the serendipity out of opportunity.More recently Rachel co-founded WhatWeAllAgreeOn.
-This radical experiment in generosity and reciprocity connects unfinished leaders and social entrepreneurs to scale ideas that make a differenceogetherse ventures reflect her conviction that generosity is not soft, it’s strength, shared.
+Determined to break down the barriers holding young people back, Rachel founded WeMindTheGap in 2014 - a social mobility charity that changes futures through love, structure, and opportunity, helping young people move from ‘prisoners of circumstance’ to ‘pilots of their own lives’.
+What began as one programme has grown into five across North Wales and the NorthWest, and as a 2025 CSJ award winner, the charity leads the national conversation on social mobility.
+More recently, Rachel co-founded WhatWeAllAgreeOn - a radical experiment in generosity that connects unfinished leaders and social entrepreneurs to scale ideas that make a difference.
+Together, these ventures show how far kindness can take us, and how powerfully it can change lives.

 Recognition, Resilience, and Purpose